System Design Space

 Pub/Sub events

 One service publishes an event and multiple subscribers react independently.
-It improves extensibility and reduces coupling across teams.
+The publisher knows nothing about its consumers - you can add a new one without touching it, and that reduces coupling across teams.

 Event-carried state transfer